lilbiba400/invman/README.md

 - Parsing Stickers, Patches and Graffitis

 ## Build
-To build from source, clone the repo and go into the **invman/** directory. from there run:
+To build from source, clone the repo and go into the **invman/** directory.
+From there run:

         npm install
         pkg .

-The finished executable can be found in **invman/dist/** To Build for different targets(e.g. Linux or MacOS) you can add the desired targets to **package.json>pkg>targets**
+The finished executable can be found in **invman/dist/**.
+To Build for different targets(e.g. Linux or MacOS) you can add the desired targets to **package.json>pkg>targets**

 Note: *The installer was built using [Inno Setup](https://jrsoftware.org/isinfo.php)*